 Students may register for private instruction in voice, piano, and/or major instruments of the band and orchestra.
-Students registering for one hour's credit receive one halfhour lesson per week; those registering for two hour's credit receive two half-hour lessons (or one one-hour lesson) per week.
+Students registering for one hour's credit receive one half-hour lesson per week; those registering for two hour's credit receive two half-hour lessons (or one one-hour lesson) per week.
 For each hour of credit, students should meet the requirements of one hour of daily practice.
 These courses are open to all qualifying students regardless of their major field of study.
 However, students majoring or minoring in music should especially be concerned with electing these courses.
-Students registering for private instruction in a wind, string, or percussion instrument must furnish their own instruments.